Zen Teachers & Practice Leaders at Green Gulch

 Thiemo Blank began Zen practice in Germany in 1989.
 In 2008, he decided to leave his job in medical research to move to Green Gulch Farm.
 He was ordained as a Soto Zen Priest in 2010 by Tenshin Reb Anderson and served as shuso in Fall 2016.
-For many years Thiemo was the maintenance manager at Green Gulch.
-He is now the Guest Program Manager, responsible for a large crew, the conferences, and the many guests who visit the temple.
-He lives at Green Gulch with his wife Stephanie and their two children, Miro and Lucia.
+Since Spring 2018 Thiemo has been the director of Green Gulch Farm, where he lives with his wife Stephanie and their two children, Miro and Lucia.

 Sonja Gardenswartz began practice in 1981 and came to San Francisco Zen Center in 1991.
 She has practiced continuously at both Green Gulch Farm and Tassajara Zen Mountain Center.

 Yuki Kobiyama was born and grew up in Japan.
 She encountered Zen practice for the first time after she came to the U.S. to pursue a university education.
 After she received a Ph.D. in botany, she worked on several organic farms and gardens including Green Gulch Farm.
 She was ordained by Tenshin Reb Anderson in 2010, and served as shuso under his guidance in 2017 at Tassajara Zen Mountain Center.
 She also trained in Soto Zen temples in Japan after her ordination.